raphaelmue/dashup/docs/architectures/testing/test_plan.md

 ### 2.1 Background

-Unit and integration tests allow us to keep track of issues and bugs, when there are future changes.
-Their code coverage gives us information about how well our application is covered with tests.
+Unit, UI, smoke and integration tests allow us to keep track of issues and bugs, when there are future changes.
+Their code coverage give us information about how well our application is covered with tests.
 When deploying our application without any test failures, we can at least be sure, that all of our tests cases are working correctly.

 Furthermore, when using an CI server, we become aware of issues of bugs, if some tests fail.
 We benefit from this as we can save time and effort.